top of page

 The Four Top: Wine, News, and Culture

 In my third visit on the Four Top, I joined Rebecca Hopkins and Cathy Huyghe for a discussion about mental health in the wine industry, what we do to stay balanced and healthy, and why we need to discuss mental health more openly.
 Listen to Episode 51: Rebecca Hopkins, Cathy Huyghe, and Hannah Wallace on iTunes.
+In the studio at OPB with Beck Hopkins (left), host Katherine Cole (right of me) and Cathy Huyghe (right)

 Sep 3, 20181 min read